14 Top Things To Do in San Juan, Puerto Rico

 9. Stroll Along Paseo de la Princesa

-Pro Tip: Visit on the weekends for local artisan markets that spring up along the Paseo, where you can pick up beautiful handcrafted items.
+Pro Tip: Visit on weekends to enjoy local artisan markets along the Paseo, where you can shop for unique handmade crafts and souvenirs.

 10. Visit La Fortaleza and San Juan Gate

-Pro Tip: Be sure to book your guided tour of La Fortaleza in advance, as spots can fill up quickly, especially during peak tourist seasons.
+Pro Tip: Book your guided tour of La Fortaleza in advance, as spots fill up quickly, especially during peak tourist seasons.

 11. Take a Sunset Sail on San Juan Bay

-Pro Tip: These tours are popular, so book in advance to secure your spot, especially if you’re visiting during high season.
+Pro Tip: Sunset tours are popular, so be sure to book in advance, especially if visiting during high season.

 12. Kayak in the Bioluminescent Bay at Fajardo

-Pro Tip: Plan your visit during a new moon when the skies are darkest—this is when the bioluminescence shines the brightest.
+Pro Tip: Plan your trip during a new moon for the brightest bioluminescence when the skies are at their darkest.

 13. Explore the Santurce Street Art Scene